rtmrtmrtmrtm/ft8mon/README.md

   ./ft8mon -file xxx.wav
 ```

-For Airspy HF+ Discovery support, install the airspyhf and
+For Airspy HF+ Discovery support, install the airspyhf, libusb,
-liquid dsp libraries, and uncomment the relevant lines in the
+and liquid dsp libraries, and uncomment the relevant lines in the
 Makefile.
 For RFspace SDR-IP, NetSDR, CloudIQ, and CloudSDR
 support, install liquid dsp and edit the Makefile.
 Similarly
 for the Apache ANAN-7000dle.